X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Signature: void FB_filter_pixels(word ptr: r0, word count: r1);
 Purpose: Apply transform to pixels, update cursor

 **Description:** This function allows modifying consecutive pixels.
-The function pointer will be called for every pixel, with the color in .a, and it needs to return the new color in .a.
+The function pointer will be called for every pixel, with the color in .A, and it needs to return the new color in .A.

 ---